Sunday 21 September

 Collect

-Grant us, Lord our God, that we may honour you with all our mind, and love everyone in truth of heart.
+Look upon us, O God, Creator and ruler of all things, and, that we may feel the working of your mercy, grant that we may serve you with all our heart.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.

 Prayer over the Offerings